Jefferies lifts Teladoc Health Inc. [TDOC] price estimate. Who else is bullish?

 How has TDOC stock performed recently?

-Teladoc Health Inc. [TDOC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.21.
-With this latest performance, TDOC shares dropped by -30.22% in over the last four-week period, additionally sinking by -33.86% over the last 6 months – not to mention a drop of -48.53% in the past year of trading.
+Teladoc Health Inc. [TDOC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.93.
+With this latest performance, TDOC shares dropped by -31.12% in over the last four-week period, additionally sinking by -40.35% over the last 6 months – not to mention a drop of -52.61% in the past year of trading.

 Teladoc Health Inc. [TDOC]: Deeper insight into the fundamentals